Skip to main content

 How Youth Policy is funded

-There is not a specific budget for youth policy.
 Initiatives and measures directed at youth are integrated within the overall national policy measures across different sectors.
 This is reflected in the annual budget proposals by each ministry.
 In Norway, the youth population is often described as those aged 13-26, but this may vary according to the issues being addressed, or by sector.
 As many services, initiatives and measures target children and young people as one group and because young people over the age of majority enjoy rights and access to welfare services as adults it is not possible to report on a separate budget/public expenditure for youth specifically.

 What is funded

-Ministries allocate grants to municipalities to carry out projects targeting the child and youth population.
+Ministries may allocate grants to municipalities to carry out projects targeting the child and youth population.

-The Directorate for Children, Youth and Family Affairs allocated approximately NOK 400 million in 2021 to various projects through the national grant scheme for inclusion of children and young people.
 Support to youth organizations provides another indication of the overall commitment to youth.
-In 2021 the Directorate for Children, Youth and Family Affairs spent approximately NOK 155 million for youth organizations and NOK 231 million for organizations representing persons with disabilities.
-13 of 15 ministries provide grants to voluntary organizations annually, many of them youth organizations or organizations with projects aimed at or run by youth.
+In 2022 the Directorate for Children, Youth and Family Affairs spent approximately NOK 162 million for youth organizations and NOK 222 million for organizations representing persons with disabilities.
+In addition, 13 of 15 ministries provide grants to voluntary organizations annually, many of them youth organizations or organizations with projects aimed at or run by youth.

 Financial Accountability